siddhi-io/siddhi/docs/documentation/siddhi-5.x/architecture-5.x.md

 Siddhi Engine comprises four main modules, they are:

-- **[Siddhi Query API](https://github.com/siddhi-io/siddhi/tree/master/modules/siddhi-query-api)** : This allows users to define the execution logic of the Siddhi application as queries and definitions using POJOs (Plan Old Java Objects).
+- **[Siddhi Query API](https://github.com/siddhi-io/siddhi/tree/master/modules/siddhi-query-api)**: This allows users to define the execution logic of the Siddhi application as queries and definitions using POJOs (Plain Old Java Objects).
 Internally, Siddhi uses these objects to identify the logic that it is expected to perform.

-- **[Siddhi Query Compiler](https://github.com/siddhi-io/siddhi/tree/master/modules/siddhi-query-compiler)** : This allows users to define the Siddhi application using the Siddhi Streaming SQL, and it compiles the Streaming SQL script to Siddhi Query API POJOs so that Siddhi can execute them.
+- **[Siddhi Query Compiler](https://github.com/siddhi-io/siddhi/tree/master/modules/siddhi-query-compiler)**: This allows users to define the Siddhi application using the Siddhi Streaming SQL, and it compiles the Streaming SQL script to Siddhi Query API POJOs so that Siddhi can execute them.

-- **[Siddhi Core](https://github.com/siddhi-io/siddhi/tree/master/modules/siddhi-core)** : This builds the execution runtime based on the defined Siddhi Application POJOs and processes the incoming events as and when they arrive.
+- **[Siddhi Core](https://github.com/siddhi-io/siddhi/tree/master/modules/siddhi-core)**: This builds the execution runtime based on the defined Siddhi Application POJOs and processes the incoming events as and when they arrive.

-- **[Siddhi Annotation](https://github.com/siddhi-io/siddhi/tree/master/modules/siddhi-annotations)** : This is a helper module that allows all extensions to be annotated, so that they can be picked by Siddhi Core for processing.
+- **[Siddhi Annotation](https://github.com/siddhi-io/siddhi/tree/master/modules/siddhi-annotations)**: This is a helper module that allows all extensions to be annotated so that they can be picked by Siddhi Core for processing.
 This also helps Siddhi to generate the extension documentation.

 ## Siddhi Component Architecture